 Recall that Abram and Lot had separated because their herdsmen were arguing over water rights (Gen. 13).
 Trusting in God’s provision, Abram did not contend for the best of the land; he freely gave Lot the first choice.
 Now, with the latest turn of events, Lot had been carried away as the spoils of war.

 Remembering Abram’s prior encounter with Yahweh, he had been given all the land of Canaan.
 Now that inheritance was being challenged by these foreign invaders and furthermore, they had captured his own nephew.
 It was time for war!
-But these were armies and kings, trained warriors and Abrams household was hardly battled hardened fighting men.
-They were herdsmen and sojourners-hardly a match for battle hardened warriors.
+But these were armies and kings, trained warriors and experienced fighting men.
+Abram’s household was largely ranchers, herdsmen and sojourners-hardly a match for battle hardened warriors.
 Against overwhelming odds, Abram along with 318 men pursued the raiders who were led by an alliance of four kings.
 Under Abram’s leadership, they overtook the marauders and managed to defeat them, returning from battle with the recovered people and plunder.
 It was at this point that Abram was met by two individuals; the King of Sodom, whose city had been pillaged, and the enigmatic Melchizedek who provided a meal and a blessing.